Rooted Heart was started by Kristina Domsic, a certified yoga instructor, forest therapy guide, and ecologist.

 I am continually working on cultivating my relationship to nature and feel so blessed to be able to guide others in that experience.
-The landscape of endless forests and waterways in the Peterborough area is so rich with opportunities to explore, grow, and slow down.
+The landscape of forests and waterways throughout southern Ontario is so rich with opportunities to explore, grow, and slow down.

 Forest Therapy borrows nature connection and council practices from many cultures around the world and at home here on Turtle Island.
-I would like to acknowledge that today in the Peterborough area, which was traditionally named Nogojiwanong, we stand on borrowed land in Treaty 20, traditionally Anishinaabe Mississauga territory.
+I would like to acknowledge that today in the Guelph area, we stand on the land governed by the Between the Lakes Treaty No. 3 (1792) and the Dish with One Spoon Covenant.
+Guelph is located on the ancestral lands of the Attawandaron people and the treaty lands and territory of the Mississaugas of the Credit.
 At Rooted Heart, my intention is to build deeper connections between humans and nature, including connection to ourselves and the other humans around us.
 I am still figuring out exactly what it means for me to have a role in the reconciliation between aboriginal and settler populations.
 But I do understand how I can play a role in helping people reconcile their relationship with this borrowed, colonized land.
 Namwayut - we are all one.